tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

     --type=kubernetes.io/dockerconfigjson -n tigera-operator
 ```

-11. We also need to create the pull secret in the tigera-prometheus namespace and patch the prometheus operator deployment.
+11. We also need to create the pull secret in the tigera-prometheus namespace and patch the prometheus operator deployment to pull the images.
+For all the other Calico Enterprise components such as calico-node, typha, and others to pull the images, tigera-operator copies "tigera-pull-secret" secret to the relevant namespaces.

 ```
 kubectl create secret generic tigera-pull-secret \